nunofachada/micompr/README.md

 ### Summary

-_micompr_ is an [R] package for multivariate independent comparison of observations.
-It can, for example, compare two or more sets of time series in order to determine if they are statistically dissimilar.
+The _micompr_ [R] package implements a procedure for comparing multivariate samples associated with different groups.
+The procedure uses principal component analysis to convert multivariate observations into a set of linearly uncorrelated statistical measures, which are then compared using a number of statistical methods.
+This technique is independent of the distributional properties of samples and automatically selects features that best explain their differences, avoiding manual selection of specific points or summary statistics.
+The procedure is appropriate for comparing samples of time series, images, spectrometric measures or similar multivariate observations.

 ### How to install